SotirisIoann/Shell/README.md

 # Shell-c
-# Bash shell with c.
+# Unix shell with c.

-It is a simple program in c.
+It is a simple program in c.Implemented in linux and in the environment Vc Code.

 Implements the following command execution procedures.
 ```